WFRF-FM

 WFRF-FM (105.7 FM, "Faith Radio") is an American non-commercial educational radio station in Florida, United States.
-The station, established in 1989 as WJPH, is currently owned and operated by Faith Radio Network, Inc. Its studios are located in unincorporated Leon County, Florida, near Tallahassee, close to Lake Jackson and its transmitter is based in Jefferson County, Florida.
+The station, established in 1989 as WJPH, is owned and operated by Faith Radio Network, Inc. Its studios are located in unincorporated Leon County, Florida, near Tallahassee, close to Lake Jackson and its transmitter is based in Jefferson County, Florida.

 Programming

-WFRF-FM broadcasts a religious radio format to the greater Tallahassee, Florida, area.
+WFRF-FM broadcasts a religious radio format to the Tallahassee metropolitan area.
 WFRF-FM programming is simulcast 24 hours a day on WFRU (90.1 FM).
 Notable national programs on WFRF-FM include Adventures in Odyssey, Bible Reading with Max McLean, Focus on the Family, Insight for Living with Chuck Swindoll, Joni and Friends with Joni Eareckson Tada, Love Worth Finding, My Money Life with Chuck Bentley, plus Unshackled! by the Pacific Garden Mission.

 History

 Launch

 Hyden Broadcasting Company filed an application with the Federal Communications Commission (FCC) in September 1987 for a new FM radio station to serve the community of Monticello, Florida.
 The new station would broadcast with 3,000 watts of effective radiated power on a frequency of 101.9 megahertz from an antenna 76 m in height above average terrain.
 The FCC accepted this application for filing on April 27, 1988, and granted a construction permit on July 12, 1988, with a scheduled expiration date of January 12, 1990.